| Camp Rainey Mountain Diary July 1 through July 8, 2001

 rolls, and cake.
 There were a lot of clean trays thanks to a few boys who ate

+their buddies leftovers.
+We'll watch that closer from here on out.
 At dinner Troy and Michael had waiter duty.
 Every boy will get their turn.

 They have to set the table and keep the drinks filled.
 Every boy has to drink